SolarRepublic/wasm-secp256k1/README.md

 However, there is one modification made by default to `hash_impl.h` and `hash.h` to make the sha256 hashing functions external.
 This makes it so that they can be used from JS environment to provide a synchronous hash function, which can be useful in certain contexts where developers would otherwise be relegated to Web Crypto's async API.

-You can review the changes made [here](./blob/main/scripts/compile.sh#L81-L82).
-It simply removes the `static` storage modifier and adds `external` in the include header to those three sha256 functions.
+The change simply removes the `static` storage modifier and adds `external` in the include header to those three sha256 functions.
+You can review the changes made [here](./scripts/compile.sh#L81-L82).

 If you don't want or disagree with those changes, you can omit the `--externalize-sha256` option passed to the compile script.